 Days to Germination: 10 – 15 days.

-Four O’clock plants prefers full sun but will tolerate partial shade.
-Note that in the partial shade they may grow lanky.
+Four O’clock plants prefer full sun but will tolerate partial shade.
+Note that in the partial shade, they may grow lanky.
+So, pick a planting location where they can grow undisturbed for many years.

 Add a general-purpose fertilizer once or twice a month to encourage vigorous growth.